RichardScottOZ/Comic-Analysis/README.md

 - Cover, credits and indicia, splash, cover interior for trades, back matter text, back matter art, previews etc.

 #### a.
 Zero shot classification
-- Trying bart for the above
+- Trying bart for the above as have many VLM json files with some signal of what pages might include in 'overall summary' for example.

 #### b.
 Page Stream Segmentation (PSS) & CoSMo